Trading VIX Update - Record High For SVXY

 Despite my overall bullishness on short volatility strategies, I had an assessment last week that risk/reward ratio of my existing 2018 calls has greatly deteriorated.
 Therefore, I covered all strike $100 and $120 calls last Monday in order to fix profits.
 Needless to say, timing of those closing trades proved to be way off the mark as prices continued higher throughout the week.
 Nevertheless, I have achieved my objective of fixing profits, which ranged from four-bagger to nine-bagger compared to the initial purchase price, raising cash levels, and lowering overall risk of the trading account.

-My largest position - $130 strike calls - remain intact but I'm looking into hedging it, too, as SVXY continues higher.
+My largest position - $130 strike calls - remain intact, but I'm looking into hedging it, too, as SVXY continues higher.
 It will be a day-to-day decision depending upon the structure of the VIX futures curve and overall market developments.
 I am confident DOW 30 index will take out 20,000 level, but I have no idea what probabilities I should be assigning to the subsequent path of market indices after the round figure resistance is broken to the upside.
-What I do know is that roll yield of near-term VIX futures is very supportive of SVXY over the next several of weeks.
+What I do know is that roll yield of near-term VIX futures is very supportive of SVXY over the next several weeks.

 Account performance YTD: